 Machine trimming cannabis ticks a lot of ‘convenience’ boxes and is a reasonable tactic for commercial growers.
 When you use these devices, the flower tends to look virtually identical from strain to strain.
-As a result, you end up with an aesthetically pleasing bud, but machine trimming is not the best option for flavor or potency.
+As a result, you end up with an aesthetically pleasing bud.
+However, machine trimming is not the best option for flavor or potency.

 It is a fact that every marijuana plant produces buds that are different in structure, shape, and size.
 Trimming machines are unaware of these differences and are unable to spot the buds crystallized in resin.
-Worst of all, you can’t adjust the machine to handle different shapes.
+Worst of all, you can’t adjust the tool to handle different shapes.

 If you are a small-scale grower, you can trim the buds yourself.
-Obviously, commercial growers must hire skilled employees to trim the buds by hand.
-Just to be clear, you can’t walk in off the street and automatically trim cannabis like an expert.
-There is a level of focus, training, and experience required to ensure the cannabis is properly handled and processed.
+Commercial growers must hire skilled employees to cut the buds by hand.
+To be clear, you can’t walk in off the street and automatically trim cannabis like an expert.
+There is a level of focus, training, and experience required to ensure the marijuana is properly handled and processed.

 Wet vs. Dry Trimming Marijuana Buds

 There are two periods where you can manicure your weed.
 The most obvious time is on harvest day (wet trimming) when the plant is still on the vine.
-The second period occurs 4-10 days after harvest when the plants have wicked a significant proportion of their moisture.
+The second period occurs 4-10 days after harvest.
+At this stage, the plants have wicked a significant proportion of their moisture.

 Tips for Dry Trimming Marijuana Buds

-If you’ve just grown your first marijuana plant(s), you may be looking at the mature specimens in a fit of bewilderment as the buds probably look nothing like the stuff you’ve seen and smoked before.
+If you’ve just grown your first marijuana plant(s), you may look at the mature specimens in bewilderment.
+The buds probably look nothing like the stuff you’ve seen and smoked before.

-Tip #1 – Remove the fan leaves
+Tip #1 – Remove the Fan Leaves

-Although the definition of dry trimming means that the buds should be almost dry before manicuring, you still have to do a little work immediately after harvesting when the plant is fresh and wet.
+The definition of dry trimming means that the buds are almost dry before manicuring.
+However, you must still do a little work immediately after harvesting when the plant is fresh and wet.
 Remove the large fan leaves from the branches.
-This is about the only time when it is okay to use machinery in the trimming process because it should not damage the plant.
+This is about the only time when it is okay to use machinery in the trimming process.
+When performed carefully, the process should not damage the plant.
 With the leaves removed, the branches and buds should dry much faster.

-Tip #2 – Cut buds from the branches
+Tip #2 – Cut Buds from the Branches

-Tip #3 – Fill your tray
+Tip #3 – Fill Your Tray

 One final tip: Don’t get high on your own supply (while trimming).
 That should be your reward when you’re finished.
 As much fun as it is to be baked, it is likely to slow you down because you become obsessed with the perfect trim.